 The first email to my private inbox was a bit disturbing.
 Our “leader” was expressing concern that a new poster had to potential to “destroy” our group.
 We were advised to ignore this person on the roll call until their “true intensions” were known.
-The ship holds about 4000 people and we had a very small group, why couldn’t more people join our group, after all, it is a public website?
+The ship holds about 4000 people, and we had a very small group.
+Why couldn’t more people join our group; after all, it is a public website?
 Why was this stranger, this self-appointed leader, trying to control whether we interacted with another cruiser on a public site?
-This was soon to be a disturbing trend, with even people who had been in the group for some time, falling victim to the poison, back door emails.
+This was soon to be a disturbing trend; soon even the people who had been in the group for some time, falling victim to the poison back door emails.
 Then one day in late 2010, came the attack and renegotiation of the group leadership.

 We recognized the couple from a previous cruise where they staged a hostile takeover of a meet and greet on the ship.
 In that instance, there was hard feeling, tears and an exodus that left the couple literally standing there with a microphone and no one to talk to as we all walked out.
 Now it appeared that they wished to get a shoe in earlier than they had on that previous cruise, and stage the takeover online prior to the cruise.
 In no time, my inbox was filled with “secret emails”……

-In a few weeks time, they had make it to the top, bottlenecking through and they emerged as co-leaders and friends with the current leader after they exchanged phone calls and plans for traveling to meet each other in person prior to the cruise.
+In a few weeks time, they made it to the top, bottlenecking through the roll call, and they emerged as co-leaders and friends with the current leader after exchanging phone calls and plans for traveling to meet each other in person prior to the cruise.
 From that point on, our TA roll call was filled with animosity, accusations and fighting.
 Not that the original leader was a saint, but it was interesting to see one couple take a group of people on one ship, and then another group online, and so poison both groups.

-Same couple, different group of people, different ships, yet the same results.
+Same couple, different group of people, different ships, and yet the same results.

 Our group was already split at that point, but it was another couple that fractured it for good.
 Their daily postings in the first months of 2011, consisted of several sentences, each sentence starting with a person’s online name.
-They would make sure, that ONLY the people they considered important were addressed in their posting.
+They would make sure that ONLY the people they considered important were addressed in their posting.
 With a healthy dose of Texas twang, they would blatantly ignore all people of the group except for the select few highlighted in their posts.
-On a daily basis, despite their claims of “good will to all”, they fractured the group forever.
-As the people they included highlighted their posting and responded, the rest of the group was at that point doomed to be outsiders.
-Any attempt for them to post was completely and very obviously ignored.
+On a daily basis, despite their claims of “good will to all,” they fractured the group forever.
+As the people they included highlighted their posting responded, the rest of the group, was at that point, doomed to be outsiders.
+Any attempt for them to post was completely, and very obviously ignored.

-Cruising with followers of his own, the “Pied Piper” of cruise ships was glad to share some of his activities with the group if they so desired.
-Very gracious offer to the group, and the best part was there was no money involved and no one had to pay to join in the fun.
-The man’s attempts to help secure some nice activities through John Heald for the group, ended up with nasty comments and accusations that were hurled at John Heald on his facebook page.
+Cruising with followers of his own, the “Pied Piper” of cruise ships, was glad to share some of his activities with the group if they so desired.
+Very gracious offers to the group, and the best part was there was no money involved, and no one had to pay to join in the fun.
+The man’s attempts to help secure some nice activities through John Heald for the group, ended up with nasty comments, and accusations that were hurled at John Heald on his Facebook page.
 This caused a flurry of comments about the group from other bloggers that were less than kind.
-When it was all said and done, the original leader was no longer going on the cruise and the alpha couple was given free rein.
-The man in the hat was offering friendship and fun to his fellow cruisers, and the leaders of the TA roll call responded with a ton of private vile emails, and then used the message board hosts to get him kicked off the site.
+When it was all said and done, the original leader was no longer going on the cruise, and the alpha couple was given free rein.
+The man in the hat was offering friendship and fun to his fellow cruisers; and the leaders of the TA roll call responded with a ton of private vile emails, and then used the message board hosts to get him kicked off the site.
 Somehow, I missed the point of this, other than to see that the couple on charge felt somehow threatened by someone who had more influence on the ship then they did.
-They were soon joined by other travel agents in the group in a malicious attempt to convince the group that we were almost cheated in some sort of a travel scam.
-Of course, no one else really admits to being travel agents, and when confronted, we are told they are the “good ones” without an agenda.
+They were soon joined by other travel agents in the group in a malicious attempt to convince the group that we were almost cheated in some travel scam.
+Of course, no one else really admits to being travel agents, and when confronted, we are told they are the “good ones,” without an agenda.
 Anyway, the jolly man in the hat was gone, and sorely missed.

 I can’t believe the behavior we saw over the last year on the TA message board.
 There was no way to anticipate what happened, or why.
 Personally, I was glad we did not attend, as I really do not understand the politics of what amounts to our personal vacation.
 Who knows, maybe we would have been thrown out as well, condemned to walk the plank with the man in the funny hat…….